ScentedMeatu/Book-Portal/README.md

   operations need to be performed in book store --> options need to be shown to user
-  1) show available books to users
+  a) show available books to users
-  2) add book
+  b) add book
-  3) show cart
+  c) show cart

 2) Use case 1 -
   show available books to users -->